BLENDED DIET FOR TUBE FED CHILDREN IN THE UK

 Testing Mic-key buttons for pressures

 Tube pressure resistance is obviously very high but the weak link is the buttons themselves and the connections.
 Buttons are usually made of silicone or partly so, and have valves.
-The manufacturer of Mic-key buttons (Halyard Health formerley Kimberley Clark) have a facebook page and are very helpful, as are most American companies.
+The manufacturer of Mic-key buttons (Halyard Health now rebranded as Avanos) had a facebook page and were very helpful, as are most American companies and there is no reason to think their positive stance on blended diet has changed.
 I asked them about the pressures in the button and they replied 7.25 psi which, although considerably less than the plastic tubing, is enough to feed BD through at a much thicker consistency than formula without undue pressure.
 Again they have to be able to withstand a certain amount of pushing and pulling if blocked.
 I make my blends to a thick batter consistency.

 The Plastics manufacturers and Blended Diet